4neesh/DevBlog/src/posts/125_power.md

 <br>
 <h4>Ancillary Services</h4>
 <p>
-Ancillary services captures ways that generators can earn money through services that support the stability and efficiency of the power grid.
+Ancillary services capture ways that generators can earn money through services that support the stability and efficiency of the power grid.
 Ancillary services can be split into 6 responsibilities: frequency response, reactive power, voltage management, inertia services, reserve services and restoration.
 </p>
 <p>
 The frequency response service exists to ensure transmission towers run at a target frequency of 50 hertz.
 This frequency of electrical transmission is important to maintain as it can otherwise create blackouts or damage the equipment.
 The frequency response service will manage frequency on a second-by-second basis to actively manage frequency by ramping power up and down.